Hard Money Business Loans

 If you’re wondering “can I get a hard money loan with bad credit?”
 The answer is yes!
 Below are the approval requirements for business funding with our most basic program, which only requires a minimum credit score of 500, and is a great alternative because you do not have to risk collateral.

 Shield Funding helps borrowers with existing businesses secure private business loans for any type of venture, even if they do not have collateral for traditional hard money loans or they have bad credit.
 We also have great options for borrowers with good credit.
 Our application process is fast and secure and approved borrowers are eligible to receive funding in as fast as the same day.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?